The Carlow Cricket Team now includes members from 13 different nationalities. © UNHCR/Phil Behan

 You might ask what is the difference between refugees who initially entered Ireland to seek asylum and resettled refugees?

-Of the 10.5 million refugees of concern to UNHCR around the world, only about 1 percent are referred for resettlement by UNHCR.
+Of the 14.4 million refugees of concern to UNHCR around the world, less than one per cent is submitted for resettlement.

 If you would like more information on the international resettlement programme please visit UNHCR’s global website here.

 While resettlement involves the movement of refugees from a country outside of the EU to an EU Member State, relocation refers to the movement of refugees from one EU Member State to another.
 It is an intra-EU process, in which Member States help another Member State to cope with the pressure of hosting a relatively large refugee population by agreeing to receive a number of them.
 Relocation is an expression of internal EU solidarity and burden-sharing, particularly with those countries at the borders of Europe (Italy, Greece and Hungary) that receive a high number of refugees.

 Ireland relocated 30 people between 2011 and 2013 from Malta under EU-led relocation programmes.
 Ireland did not participate in relocation again until early 2016 when 10 relocated persons arrived from Greece.
 In 2015, Ireland agreed to accept 2,622 asylum seekers under the EU Relocation Programme.

 In addition to Ireland’s established refugee resettlement and relocation programmes, the government introduced a once-off private sponsorship scheme in 2014 in response to the deteriorating crisis in Syria: the Syrian Humanitarian Admission Programme (SHAP).
 Ireland is one of only six European countries to have initiated a private sponsorship scheme.